GAPS Diet Chicken Soup – Intro Stages

 The fastest and simplest path to gut and allergy healing for our family has been with chicken soup.
-In fact, my husband has never done GAPS intro or adhered strictly to the Full GAPS protocol, yet he has had a ton of healing just by consuming this GAPS diet chicken soup recipe regularly.
+In fact, my husband has never done the gut-healing GAPS protocol or adhered strictly to the full GAPS protocol, yet he has had a great deal of healing just by consuming this GAPS diet chicken soup recipe regularly.
 Our children frequently request this soup, and when we host our nieces and nephews for play dates, they often ask for “Uncle Adam’s famous chicken soup” for dinner.
+Whether you are following the gut healing GAPS protocol or just looking for a delicious chicken soup with whole food ingredients, this recipe is for you.

 gaps diet chicken soup celery onion carrots